slackbotai/slack-bot/README.md

 2. Then, use the command `pip-compile requirements.in` in your for example VSC powershell terminal which updates your `requirements.txt` file accordingly.

-3. Now, you can either use the command `pip-sync` in the same terminal to update your `venv`, or you can run a new `docker-compose up --build`.
+3. Now, you can either use the command `pip-sync` in the same terminal to update your `.venv`, or you can run a new `docker-compose up --build`.
+If the previous build data is cached, the latter option might not always work.

 4. What about if you ever want to updates packages in the future?
 You can either empty the `requirements.txt` file and run a new `pip-compile requirements.in` then a `pip-sync` command, or you can run `pip-compile requirements.in --upgrade-package openai` to update an individual package, then run the steps above again; `pip-compile requirements.in` then `pip-sync`.
 That's all you need to know to use this workflow!